Bed Bug Extermination Experts

 • There are trained dogs that can detect the presence of an infestation.

-Various approaches can be made when it comes to dealing with bedbugs.
+Various approaches can be used when it comes to dealing with bedbugs.
 A combination of chemical and mechanical techniques may be employed.